Tips for Elevating LinkedIn Executive Profiles

 - Make sure your contact details are current and complete.
 At the very least, you should provide an email address.
 It’s even better if you share your phone number.

 - A well-written summary.
-After your profile picture, the first thing a recruiter will look at is your executive summary.
+This section is highly recommended so take the time to include it in your profile.
 It should be concise and written in a voice that corresponds with your personal brand.
 It should highlight the main value you bring to your current role; plus, it’s advisable to add some personal details.
-For example, you could mention your passion for traveling or how much you enjoy spending time with your family.
+Write this section for the position you want and use keywords commonly found in job descriptions of the jobs you’re seeking.
+Some key elements to include are the depth of your experience, your areas of expertise with tangible examples, your unique superpower, accomplishments, and accolades.
+Make sure you say why you’re passionate about your work and then end the summary with a call to action.
 Review your summary every six months to see if anything needs adjusting or updating.

 - A description of your current employer and role.
 An executive recruiter will not only want to know what industry you work in, but also what type of company you work at.
 Give a brief description of your employer, mentioning things like the company’s mission, its history, number of employees and locations.
 You should also provide information about your current role, including your full job title and most important responsibilities.